The exact cook time can vary. Read below for our tips!

 - Preheat the air fryer to 380 degrees Fahrenheit.

 - Once it is hot, add in the frozen turkey meatballs.
-They should be in one even layer – with no overcrowding to help with even cooking.
+They should be in one even layer without overcrowding.
 If you can't fit that many meatballs into your air fryer without overlap, cook them in two batches.

-- Air fry the frozen turkey meatballs at 380 degrees Fahrenheit for 8-12 minutes total until fully cooked and lightly browned on the outside.
+- Air fry the frozen turkey meatballs at 380 degrees Fahrenheit for 8-12 minutes total or until fully cooked and lightly browned on the outside.
 Shake the air fryer basket every 4 minutes to help with even cooking.
 The exact cooking time can vary based on your air fryer and the size of the meatballs.
 The internal temperature should be 165 degrees Fahrenheit.

 - When done, remove the meatballs from the air fryer and serve.
 Enjoy!